 But actually, a good rosé does’n necessarily need outstanding regional specialities: a very versatile wine, it can find ideal matches from far-away, exotic destinations.
 For example, a dry Provencal wine will make a great companion to Thai or Tex-Mex dishes, and an off-dry Anjou will be perfect with exotic spicy cuisine, such as curry.

 … Or perhaps none of the above is as important as the context, or the occasion, or the memories.
-My perfect spot on the map is a little table under a big plane tree in a deserted medieval square somewhere deep in France, where we were drinking chilled salmon-hued wine and falling in love.
+My perfect spot on the map is a little bistro table under a big plane tree in a medieval square somewhere deep in France, where we were drinking chilled salmon-hued wine and falling in love.

 This post originally appeared as a guest post on the ‘Women for Wine Sense‘ (WWS) blog in 2015.
 WWS is an education and networking organization for wine aficionados and industry professionals.